 The solution does not require any command execution for recovering disconnected, dismounted, or offline Exchange mailboxes.
-The MS Exchange Server Recovery software comprises of a systematic manner to restore dismounted or offline mailboxes.
+The Microsoft Exchange Server Recovery Software comprises of a systematic manner to restore dismounted or offline mailboxes.
 It will be extracting items from mailboxes in same format as they were before processing.
 If users are using tool then, it is guaranteed that they are going to experience a smooth and easy way to restore disabled or dismounted mailboxes.

 Let’s Wrap Up

 Answer to the question i.e., ‘How to use New-MailboxRestoreRequest in Exchange Server’ is provided in this blog.
 Well, an alternative approach is also recommended in the page, which users can utilize as per their comfort zone.
 Talking about experts view then, survey says that Exchange recovery product should be utilized because it is reducing time and efforts too.